 Writ Jurisdiction of Supreme Court may be resorted to when available remedies are exhausted [U.P.
 State Spinning Co.
 Ltd., (2005) 8 SCC 264].
 This is essentially a ‘rule of policy, convenience and discretion’; it’s not a ‘compulsion’ [Mohammad Nooh, AIR 1958 SC 86; Harbanslal Sahnia, (2003) 2 SCC 107].
 Supreme Court in Shrimath Balasaheb Patil v.
-Hon’ble Speaker, Karnataka Legislative Assembly, [Writ Petition (Civil) No. 992 of 2019], however, did not ‘appreciate’ the manner in ‘judicial hierarchy’ was ‘leapfrogged’.
+Hon’ble Speaker, Karnataka Legislative Assembly, [Writ Petition (Civil) No. 992 of 2019], however, did not ‘appreciate’ how ‘judicial hierarchy’ was ‘leapfrogged’.

 “We had heard the matter at some length.
-Since a substantial amount of time has passed in the meanwhile, and to ensure that the same exercise need not be repeated before the High Court, we are left with no option but to hear these cases on merits.”
+Since a substantial amount of time has passed in the meanwhile, and to ensure that the same exercise need not be repeated before High Court, we are left with no option but to hear these cases on merits.”

 – Hon’ble Justice N.V.
 Ramana, Shrimanth Balasaheb Patil v.
 Hon’ble Speaker, Karnataka Legislative Assembly, [Writ Petition (Civil) No. 992 of 2019].